Chandra-MARX/marx-test/README.md

 This splits into several parts:

 - `CI`: Relatively quick test that could (though that's not set up right now) be run on github actions for every PR to marx itself.
+These test will check marx help messages, run a few simple simulations, etc. but do not include long simulations or grids of simulations wth millions of photons.
 - `speed`: A framework to compare marx runtimes with different compilers and compiler optimizations.
 - `notebooks`: A set of Jupyter notebooks that demonstrate how to use marx and how to compare marx with real data.
 - `tests`: Tests written using a separate test harness (which is defined in "marxtest").
 Plan: Convert those to notebooks